RuichenQi/RuichenQi.github.io/_posts/2023-10-02-From History to Properties, A Quick View of Integrated Circuits and Properties of MOS Transistors as Switches.md

 categories: VLSI
 tags: VLSI_Design
 ---
-# From History to Properties: A Quick View of Integrated Circuits and Properties of MOS Transistors as Switches

 ## Preview
 In this article, we will first have a brief view of the history of integrated circuits, and introduce structures and properties of MOS transistors as switches.
 In the next article we will have more in-depth introduction to how transistors actually work, derive the small-signal model of transistors and discuss the secondary effects.